 According to our students, projects are one of Hexlet's strongest features.
-These are special tasks close to the real world, done outside the Hexlet environment on your own computer.
-This article outlines how projects work, how long they take to complete, and why poor code won't work.
-The text contains our students' impressions of working on the projects.
+These are special tasks that closely mimic real-world tasks, and they're done on your own computer, outside of Hexlet tasks.
+This article outlines how projects work, how long they take to complete, and why poorly written code doesn't work, and it also contains thoughts from our students about our projects.

 Each project is a complete program, such as a console utility or full-fledged website.
 The projects are publicly available on GitHub and are included in our students' employment portfolios.
 Projects are reviewed by our tutors, so the codes are of high quality.

 A little technical information: there are up to four projects in total in each profession.
 Each project is based on certain courses, but technically you can start without taking them.
 This will help you to assess the task's complexity and start taking the courses more seriously.
 The only restriction is that the projects must be taken in order.

 Courses do not provide all the tasks you will face as a future developer.
 Programmers are constantly searching online for the necessary libraries and documentation on them.
 Projects offer a lot of independent work.
 You'll have to think a lot, google and get into situations where you feel stuck.